What is a dental crown?

 You may also have heard of a restoration similar to an onlay, called an ‘inlay’.
 These are the same kind of restoration, but they cover different areas of the tooth.
 A dental inlay fills the space in the middle of the tooth between the cups, whereas an onlay covers the middle area and one or more outer chewing cusps.
 Because of the extensive coverage onlays provide, only they are referred to as ‘partial crowns’.

-Onlay procedure animation:
+Video: Onlay procedure

 Dentistry has come a long way from the old days of plain metal crowns.
 While they still have many useful applications, these days we are able to offer a wide variety of options to suit your individual case.
 Whether you are after durability, strength or the most natural aesthetic appearance, we can custom manufacture a crown to fit seamlessly into your smile.
 Crowns offer incredible practicality in their use.
 One of their most important functions is allowing patients to repair, and therefore keep, their natural teeth.
 They can also create the most amazing cosmetic transformations.
-If you are interested in how a crown may be able to benefit your smile, contact us for a no-obligation consultation.
+If you are interested in how a crown may be able to benefit your smile, contact us for a consultation.